MRI Scan With Colorado Orthopaedic Group’s Lead MRI Technician

 Welcome to a Medical Minute segment with Colorado Springs Orthopaedic Group’s lead MRI technologist, Adolfo Trevino.
+In this segment, we will discuss what to expect during an MRI scan.

 What is an MRI Tesla?

 At Colorado Springs Orthopedic Group, you can rest easy knowing that we will make you feel comfortable during your MRI experience.
-Each patient is provided with a button that allows you to communicate with your MRI Technician at any point during your MRI.
-Your technician will also check in with you frequently to make sure you are doing well, check if you need a quick break, or to answer any questions you may have throughout the session.
+Each patient is provided with a button that allows you to communicate with your MRI Technician at any point during your MRI scan.
+Your technician will also check in with you frequently to make sure you are doing well, check if you need a quick break, or answer any questions you may have throughout the session.

-Why is it important to tell your MRI Technician if you have any metal implants?
+Why is it important to tell your MRI technician if you have any metal implants?

-For your own health and safety, it is crucial to disclose any metal implants you have to your technician prior to entering the machine as any MRI machine uses high powered magnets to take the imaging.
+For your own health and safety, it is crucial to disclose any metal implants you have to your technician prior to entering the machine as any MRI machine uses high-powered magnets to take the imaging.
 With this, certain metals can pose a safety concern if not disclosed and addressed prior to your MRI session.

 What is a C-Arm?